Agents & Attributes

 ]

-Rules are injected into every LLM prompt this agent makes.
+Rules are injected into every LLM prompt this agent makes as a bullet list under a Rules: heading.
 They are LLM-interpreted — compliance is best-effort.
-For deterministic constraints, use @limits.

 }